mateusz-kacpura/fiszki-main/README.md

 - The learning panel selects words and plays the phonetic pronunciation of the word by retrieving the recording from the diki server.
 - Export new tables from a CSV file.
 - A game that involves matching flashcards to an image, playing the phonetic pronunciation, and creating a library of audio and image files.
-Currently, it is a file named example.php.

 ## Application Installation: